protomaps/go-pmtiles/README.md

 This section covers running a Z/X/Y tile server proxy for clients that read only those URLs.
 The simplest way to consume PMTiles on the web is directly in the browser: see the [JavaScript examples](https://github.com/protomaps/PMTiles/tree/master/js).

-Serve a directory of archive from local or cloud storage as a universally compatible Z/X/Y endpoint:
+Serve a directory of archives from local or cloud storage as a Z/X/Y endpoint:

     pmtiles serve file://.
     # serves at http://localhost:8077/FILENAME/{z}/{x}/{y}.pbf